 4. On the next screen, select Windows Defender Offline scan and click on Scan now.

-Windows Defender will scan your computer for malware and remove them from your computer.
+5. Wait for Windows Defender to scan and remove malware (if any) from your computer.

-To check if any malware was remove, go to Scan History > See Full History page.
+To check if any malware was removed, go to Scan History > See Full History page.

 4. Check Startup Programs

-Most malware programs have a tendency to start up with your computer and become active as soon as you start your computer.
+Most malware programs have a tendency to start up with the computer and become active as soon as you start the computer.

 1. Right-click on the Start button and click on Task Manager.